-- Represented Samsung Electronics in a major international patent licensing arbitration, which was tried in 2015 before a three-member panel, relating to valuation of standard essential patents and products with billions of dollars in revenue.
+- Represented a major technology company in an international patent licensing arbitration, which was tried before a three-member panel, relating to valuation of standard essential patents and products with billions of dollars in revenue.

 - Represented energy services company Petroleum GeoServices in inter partes review proceedings against Schlumberger subsidiary WesternGeco relating to patents directed to seismic surveying technology.

 - Represented Petroleum GeoServices in plaintiff-side litigation matter in the U.S. District Court for the District of Delaware against Electromagnetic Geoservices.

 - Represented Novartis-division Alcon as trial counsel in litigation against generic manufacturers over patents protecting Alcon’s Pazeo product.

 - Represented major AmLaw firm in response to threatened and actual claims.

 - Represented major international corporation in defense of claim arising under the Fair and Accurate Credit Transactions Act (FACTA).

 ABA Intellectual Property Section, Young Lawyer Fellow (2016-2019 Term)